 Katie Rogin grew up in New York amid a family of art dealers, fiction writers and journalists.
 Her writing spans old and new media.

-Katie has published fiction, essays and criticism.
-Her work has appeared in VICE’s Tonic, PANK, Intellectual Refuge, Quartz, The Rumpus, The Chattahoochee Review, The Millions, The Brooklyn Rail, Streetlight, Terrain and Sports Illustrated.
+Katie’s short fiction, essays and criticism have appeared in VICE’s Tonic, PANK, Intellectual Refuge, Quartz, The Rumpus, The Chattahoochee Review, The Millions, The Brooklyn Rail, Streetlight, Terrain and Sports Illustrated.

 Katie has also worked as a creative director, digital strategist and strategic planner for various advertising agencies.
 She received an M.A. in Liberal Studies from The New School.
 She lives in Brooklyn.